-Upon the consummation of this offering, our compensation committee will consist of David McWilliams, Eric Rothe and Kenneth Hallock, with David McWilliams serving as chair.
+Upon the consummation of our initial public offering, our compensation committee will consist of David McWilliams, Eric Rothe and Kenneth Hallock, with David McWilliams serving as chair.
 Our board has determined that David McWilliams, Eric Rothe and Kenneth Hallock are independent directors under Nasdaq rules.
-Our board of directors will adopt a written charter for the compensation committee, which will be available on our principal corporate website at www.greenwichlifesciences.com concurrently with the consummation of this offering.
+Our board of directors will adopt a written charter for the compensation committee, which will be available on our principal corporate website at www.greenwichlifesciences.com concurrently with the consummation of our initial public offering.